fido-device-onboard/pri-fidoiot/component-samples/demo/reseller/README.md

 - `reseller_ssl_keystore_password`

   Provides password for the specified keystore.
+The value for this property is auto generated using the keys_gen.sh script and is stored in creds.env file.
   ***NOTE***: This property is not required if service is running in `http` mode.

-  Default keystore password: fdo123

 # Enabling Remote Access to DB